scriptPilot/google-calendar-correction/README_dev.md

     ```

 5. Update the changelog.
+6. Set a new version tag in GitHub Desktop.
-6. Commit and push the changes to GitHub.
+7. Commit and push the changes to GitHub.

 ## Changelog